Task-based End-to-end Model Learning in Stochastic Optimization: Acknowledgments

 \section{Acknowledgments}

-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE1252522, and by the Department of Energy Computational Science Graduate Fellowship.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE1252522, and by the Department of Energy Computational Science Graduate Fellowship under Grant No. DE-FG02-97ER25308.
+We thank Arunesh Sinha for providing helpful corrections.

 \pagenumbering{arabic} {A\arabic{page}}

 \counterwithin{figure}{section} \counterwithin{table}{section} \counterwithin{equation}{section} \counterwithin{footnote}{section}